salonibhogale/qhsearchui/README.md

 Launches the elasticsearch server using docker and populates it with the sample data

-Next, you should run:

-### `npm start`
+Also launches the React UI on a docker container.

+### To View the Application

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.